 Within 15 minutes of setting off in our canter, a tiger was spotted in the distance sitting on a rock.
-Wow, to catch a glimpse of one so quickly made us all feel relieved and happy – if nothing else happened over the next hour or so, we had at least seen a tiger!
+Wow, to catch a glimpse of one so quickly made us all feel relieved and happy.
+If nothing else happened over the next hour or so, at least we had seen a tiger!

 To our surprise, we then heard a kerfuffle from the bushes and the loud roar of a tiger!
 Well that was unexpected!!

 We were told by the ranger, that the two tigers we had spotted were siblings.
 They were around two years old and of the age when they are still slightly playful with one another.
 At this age, however, they are starting to become independent, will shortly leave their mother to find their own territory, and become the solitude animals we know and love.

 Our canter was positioned in front of a Hindu monument dedicated to the God Shiva.
 All of a sudden, our focus shifted towards a tiger that came into view, and chose to sat down on the monument, right in front of us!

 At first, the tiger sat with his back to us but after a short while he stood up, turned around and sat around 10 feet away.
 He looked directly at us; a drop of blood was visible next to his eye, a parting reminder of the play-fight early.

 He sat majestically for some time twitching his ears like a huge powerful domestic cat.
 We felt truly blessed to be a part of this moment.

 As my camera snapped away I said out loud “yawn for me, go on, open your mouth... you are feeling tired and very sleepy”.
 Would you believe it, he actually did – right on cue!